-Full TitleA Phase I/II Study Evaluating the Safety and the Efficacy of SMART101 Human T Lymphoid Progenitor (HTLP) Injection to Accelerate Immune Reconstitution after T cell Depleted Allogeneic Hematopoietic Stem Cell Transplantation in Pediatric and Adult Patients with Acute Leukemia
+Full TitleA phase I/II Study Evaluating the Safety and the Efficacy of SMART101 Human T Lymphoid Progenitor (HTLP) Injection to Accelerate Immune Reconstitution after T cell Depleted Allogeneic Hematopoietic Stem Cell Transplantation in Pediatric and Adult Patients with Acute Leukemia Hematological Malignancies

 The purpose of this study is to assess the safety and effectiveness of SMART101, a new cellular therapy for reducing the risk of infection by speeding the rebuilding of the immune system after allogeneic bone marrow transplantation (the receipt of stem cells from a donor).
 SMART101 is being evaluated in children and adults with acute myeloid leukemia (AML) or acute lymphoblastic leukemia (ALL) that is difficult to treat using standard therapies.

 During this study, participants will receive healthy blood-forming cells from a donor to replace the diseased bone marrow.
 The type of transplant they will receive is called a T-cell depleted transplant.
 T-cell depleted transplants are used to prevent a serious side effect called graft-versus-host disease (GvHD), which occurs when a donor’s T cells (white blood cells) attack the cells of the recipient’s body.
 However, T-cell depleted transplants can lead to severe infections due to a low number of donated T cells.